 The first step to creating a cash flow projection is to define your approach and assumptions.
 For example, you may want to evaluate the financial impact of adding a new seasonal brew.
-A few key questions to ask are:
+Two key questions to ask are:

 Next you will need to:

 Prepare a formal report outlining the significant assumptions and the forecast results including:

 To make sure your projection stays accurate throughout the year, consider these variable expenses: